 Student loan refinancing has several main benefits.
 First, you simplify your monthly payments.
 Some borrowers have to keep track of several loan servicers and monthly payments.
 After you refinance, you’ll only have one lender and one monthly payment.

 Second, refinancing allows you to choose a new repayment term.
 If you can handle the monthly payments, you could shorten your repayment term and pay your loan off faster.
 Or you could choose a longer repayment term with lower monthly payments (though with this strategy you may pay more in interest over the life of your loan).

-Finally, student loan refinancing can get you a lower interest rate.
+Finally, student loan refinancing may get you a lower interest rate.
 Student loans accrue interest on a daily or monthly basis.
-If you lower your interest rate significantly, you could save thousands of dollars over the life of your loan.
+If you lower your interest rate significantly, you could save money over the life of your loan.

 If you refinance federal student loans, you’ll no longer have access to federal protections.
 These protections include income-driven repayment plans and forgiveness programs.
 If you’re worried about losing your income or are working toward federal loan forgiveness, refinancing may not be the right choice for you.

 That being said, some private lenders offer flexible repayment plans if you’re struggling to make monthly payments.
 Before choosing a lender, find out how they help borrowers who hit a rough financial patch.

 When you apply for student loan refinancing, lenders look at your income, debt-to-income ratio, and credit history, among other things.
 Lenders set their own requirements.
 SoFi, for instance, requires a credit score of 650 or above and has no income minimum.
 LendKey wants borrowers to have a credit score of 680 and income of at least $24,000.

 Applying with a cosigner can also help you qualify.
 A cosigner will be responsible for the loan if you don’t pay it back.
 Some lenders release your cosigner after a set period of on-time monthly payments.